-History of the Youth Olympic Games
+History Of The Youth Olympic Games

 The sports program for the YOG is based on the traditional Games.
 28 sports are contested during summer games and 7 during the winter games.
 However, some of the sports have been modified or include a limited number of events.
 The modified sports include 3-on-3 basketball and mixed National Olympic Committee events.
 Mixed NOC events allow athletes from different countries to compete together as a team.
 Other activities away from the field of play include workshops, interactive activities, and team-building.
-The athletes are also given the opportunity to learn the concept of the Olympics through the CEP.
+The athletes are also given the opportunity to learn the concepts of the Olympics through the CEP.

 China, Russia, and Japan have been the most successful nations at the YOG.
 China has won the most medals with 187 (99 gold medals), followed by Russia with 228 medals (96 gold medals).
 Japan has won 115 medals (43 gold medals) while the Mixed-NOCs have won 146 medals in total (48 gold medals).